microsoft/DirectXShaderCompiler/docs/DXIL.rst

 INSTR.UNDEFRESULTFORGETDIMENSION       GetDimensions used undef dimension %0 on %1
 INSTR.WRITEMASKFORTYPEDUAVSTORE        store on typed uav must write to all four components of the UAV INSTR.WRITEMASKMATCHVALUEFORUAVSTORE   uav store write mask must match store value mask, write mask is %0 and store value mask is %1
+META.BARYCENTRICSFLOAT3                only 'float3' type is allowed for SV_Barycentrics.
-META.BARYCENTRICINTERPOLATION          Invalid interpolation type '%0' for SV_Barycentric.
-Interpolation type must be linear, linear_centroid, linear_noperspective, linear_noperspective_centroid, linear_sample or linear_noperspective_sample
+META.BARYCENTRICSINTERPOLATION         Invalid interpolation type '%0' for SV_Barycentrics.
+Interpolation type must be linear, linear noperspective, linear centroid, linear noperspective centroid, linear sample or linear noperspective sample
 META.BRANCHFLATTEN                     Can't use branch and flatten attributes together META.CLIPCULLMAXCOMPONENTS             Combined elements of SV_ClipDistance and SV_CullDistance must fit in 8 components META.CLIPCULLMAXROWS                   Combined elements of SV_ClipDistance and SV_CullDistance must fit in two rows.